Measure equivalence for non-unimodular groups: Introduction

-\begin{theoremletter}[see {Theorem \ref{thm:me-and-soe-equivalence}}] For non-discrete, non-compact, locally compact, second countable groups $G$ and $H$ the following are equivalent. \begin{itemize} \item[(i)] $G$ and $H$ are measure equivalent. \item[(ii)] $G $ and $H $ admit orbit equivalent, essentially free, ergodic, probability measure preserving actions on standard Borel probability spaces. \item[(iii)] $G$ and $H$ admit essentially free, ergodic probability measure preserving actions on standard Borel probability spaces for which the cross section equivalence relations associated with some choice of cross sections are stably orbit equivalent. \end{itemize}\end{theoremletter}
+\begin{theoremletter}[see {Theorem \ref{thm:me-and-soe-equivalence}}] For non-discrete, locally compact, second countable groups $G$ and $H$ the following are equivalent. \begin{itemize} \item[(i)] $G$ and $H$ are measure equivalent. \item[(ii)] $G $ and $H $ admit orbit equivalent, essentially free, ergodic, probability measure preserving actions on standard Borel probability spaces. \item[(iii)] $G$ and $H$ admit essentially free, ergodic probability measure preserving actions on standard Borel probability spaces for which the cross section equivalence relations associated with some choice of cross sections are stably orbit equivalent. \end{itemize}\end{theoremletter}

-A theorem of Furman \cite{furman-gromovs-measure-equivalence}, building on \cite{Connes-Feldman-Weiss, ornstein-weiss}, shows that all countably infinite amenable groups are measure equivalent and in \cite{KKR17} the authors extended this to the class of unimodular, amenable, locally compact, second countable groups.
-Utilizing the deep classification results for injective factors \cite{connes-type-III-classification, con76, uffe-bicentralizer}, we now complete the classification of amenable locally compact, second countable groups up to measure equivalence by proving the following theorem.
+A theorem of Furman \cite{furman-gromovs-measure-equivalence}, building on the works of Ornstein-Weiss \cite{ornstein-weiss} and Connes-Feldman-Weiss \cite{Connes-Feldman-Weiss}, shows that all countably infinite amenable groups are measure equivalent and in \cite{KKR17} the authors extended this to the class of unimodular, amenable, locally compact, second countable groups.
+Utilizing the deep classification results for injective factors \cite{connes-type-III-classification, con76, uffe-bicentralizer}, we now complete the classification of amenable, locally compact, second countable groups up to measure equivalence by proving the following theorem.